-Python is an easy language to pick up, even for beginners, due to its resemblance to English, Thus, one can learn AI programming rather than only focusing on conceptualising the language.
+Python is an easy language to pick up, even for beginners, due to its resemblance to English.
+Thus, one can learn AI programming rather than only focusing on conceptualising the language.
 Its syntax is also simplistic, enabling a programmer to work with complex systems.
 The modular architecture creates further simplifications by dividing the functionality of the program into modules that contain resources to execute singular aspects of a function, one at a time.

-Python offers great flexibility with not just programming styles but also with its easy integration with various other programming languages such as C++.
+Python offers great flexibility with not just programming styles but also with its easy integration with various other AI programming languages such as C++.
 This versatile language is operational on various platforms too so you can start your python AI programming journey on Windows, Linux, Unix or Macintosh amongst various other platforms.

-Python plays a key role in the growing global community of data scientists and programmers who contribute to the consistent development of the language.
+Python plays a key role in the growing global community of data scientists and programmers who contribute to the consistent development of the artificial intelligence programming language.
 This also opens up avenues for help and guidance for novices.
 For AI programming, Python is also great for teamwork.
 Due to its readability, colleagues can easily understand each other’s work.

 When it comes to analyzing and manipulating data for statistical analysis, R is a clear winner.
 It is an interpreted language that has procedural meaning.
 The code organisation allows code reuse through modularity, giving functions to applications by working together.